vtaxiarchis/TDA452-functional-programming/README.md

 ## Lab Assignment 3: Sudoku ##

 In this Lab Assignment, we designed a program that will be able to solve Sudokus, a popular logical puzzle originating from Japan.
 To implement a Sudoku-solving program, we need to come up with a way of modelling Sudokus.
 A Sudoku is a matrix of digits or blanks and the natural way of modelling a matrix is as a list of lists.

+## Lab Assignment 4: Graphical Calculator ##

+In this Lab Assignment, we designed and implemented a very simple graphical calculator.
+For the graphical part we use the Haste compiler which is able to compile Haskell code to an HTML file which can be run in a web browser.
+See this introduction to Haste on how to get started with Haste [here](http://https://haste-lang.org/).